jorgebucaran/classcat/README.md

 npm i <a href="https://www.npmjs.com/package/classwrap">classwrap</a>
 </pre>

-Then with a module bundler like [rollup](https://github.com/rollup/rollup) or [webpack](https://github.com/webpack/webpack), use as you would anything else.
+Then with a module bundler like [Rollup](https://github.com/rollup/rollup) or [Webpack](https://github.com/webpack/webpack), use as you would anything else.

 ```js
 import cw from "classwrap"
 ```

-Or download the minified library from a [CDN](https://unpkg.com/classwrap).
+Or download the minified library from a [unpkg](https://unpkg.com/classwrap@latest/dist/classwrap.js) or [jsDelivr](https://cdn.jsdelivr.net/npm/classwrap@latest/dist/classwrap.js).

 ```html
 <script src="https://unpkg.com/classwrap"></script>